Gabatrix: The Shira Maneuver

 “Cut engines and stop accelerating,” she ordered.

 Zhao followed her instructions as the blue flames of the rear engine module cut out.
 The ship remained coasting forward with its forward momentum.
 The g-forces in the interior of the Jian Seng ceased.
-The tension gathered instantly in the bridge.
-The inevitable was upon them that had Shira’s brow give a suspicious look at the screen.
-She crossed her arms as her ears were tuned to the crew’s banter.
+The tension gathered instantly on the bridge.
+The inevitable was upon them.
+Shira’s brow lifted as she seemed suspicious.
+She crossed her arms with her ears tuned to the crew’s banter.

 “Yes ... it is a distress call.
-Valdivia has picked it up too.
-They are sending a message to all ships to respond.
+Valdivia has picked it up, too.
+They’re sending a message to all ships to respond.
 Coordinating with telemetry data.
-I am sending it to your console, Captain.”
+I’m sending it to your console, Captain.”

 With that, Lifen was looking down at her console.
 She was analyzing the data as the viewscreen began to pan in the direction of the distress call.
 The massive wall of asteroids became a flat surface of obstructions in space as the camera panned over to the front of the asteroid field.
 The great remains of Picaro could be seen in all her former glory.
 Even with the massive amount of asteroids, the great ripped sphere was there.
-Unfortunately, the camera could not spot where the distress call was located yet, but it was trying.
+Unfortunately, the camera had not yet spotted the location of the distress call.
 Shira began to tap a couple of buttons on her console.
-The knowledge and research she made allowed her to access the controls perfectly.
-She started to key in new instructions to help zero in on the disturbance.
+The knowledge and research she had allowed her to access the controls perfectly.
+She began entering new instructions to help pinpoint the disturbance.

 “Alright,” Lifen said.
 “The distress call is coming from the Chacal Naranja, a JX-15 Freighter.
-It is a ship emergency broadcast signal.
+It’s a ship’s emergency broadcast signal.
 There is no audio recording.
-The signal has become lost as well, and Valdivia is attempting to lock on to where it was at.”
+The signal has become lost as well, and Valdivia is attempting to lock on to where it was.”

 “Ensign Lynch,” Shira called out to him.
-“I am picking up a faint Z70 frequency.
+“I’m picking up a faint Z70 frequency.
 Can you narrow it down on Quadrant Gamma 3C?”

 “According to the Valdivia,” Lifen explained.
 “The Chacal Naranja was meant to rendezvous with another mining ship in the area.
 The UHN Protectora is going to make a jump to that area.
 Its expected arrival is within thirty-five minutes.”